Data Sources

 Data

 On the right part, you can see all the columns of the Data Source, with an icon representing the type, and a red key to represent whether or not an column is a primary key.
-Here, there are two primary keys: Symbol and Date.
+Here, there is composite primary key: Symbol and Date.

 In the GUI, under the Data tab of any Data Source, you can access global information such as the total number of rows, value distributions for each column, and other dataset-wide statistics.